 The Vasculitis UK website attracts around 30,000 "hits" a month, including many from outside the UK.
 Keeping the website regularly refreshed and updated absorbs a considerable amount of time and energy.
-Although the remit of Vasculitis UK is confined to the British Isles, there are significant benefits for the charity, the vasculitis community and international collaborative research to be gained from international cooperation and in encouraging the development of vasculitis patient support organisations around the world.
-To this end, Vasculitis UK is now a member of Eurordis - the European Orphan Disease organisation and is a founder member of "Vasculitis Europe" a new European umbrella organisation for vasculitis patient organisations.
+Although the remit of Vasculitis UK is confined to the British Isles, there are major benefits for the charity, the vasculitis community and international collaborative research to be gained from international cooperation and in encouraging the development of vasculitis patient support organisations around the world.
+To this end, Vasculitis UK is a member of Eurordis - the European Orphan Disease organisation and is a founder member of "Vasculitis Europe" a new European umbrella organisation for vasculitis patient organisations, now Vasculitis International.

-Unfortunately Vasculitis UK's participation in the new, EU financed, European Reference Network was curtailed following the UK's exclusion from key roles, in anticipation of the UK's departure from the European Union.
+Unfortunately, Vasculitis UK's participation in the EU financed, European Reference Network was curtailed following the UK's exclusion from key roles, with our exit from the European Union.